Project Word in the News

-The Columbia Journalism Review has posted a two-page story about Project Word’s national survey on freelance investigative reporting, featuring quotes from Project Word director Laird Townsend and infographics from the report.
-CJR is the premiere journalism trade publication in the US.
+The Columbia Journalism Review, the premiere journalism trade publication in the US, covered Project Word’s national survey on freelance investigative reporting in a two-page story featuring quotes from Project Word director Laird Townsend and infographics from the report on the survey results.

 Please join others who have come forward to support this important work.
 Donate now.

 This facilitator of reporting grants posted an alert about our "groundbreaking survey of investigative freelance reporters."